 A) Any member charged with violation of the Constitution and By-Laws or any ruling of this Association shall be notified of the charges brought; said notice to be sent to such member at their last known email address, and “the notice” shall specify a hearing of such charges by the Board of Directors.

 B) The Board of Directors shall review the charges, take any actions necessary to determine the facts and request that the member respond to the charges in writing.
-The Board shall report to the Association said findings along with its recommendations for action.
-If a majority of the Association concurs with the findings of the Board of Directors as to the guilt of the member, then the member may be censured, fined, suspended or expelled.
+The Board shall vote on its recommendations for action.
+If the Board of Directors, passes a majority vote then the member may be censured, fined, suspended or expelled.
 In the event a member is found guilty of violating any part of the Constitution and By-Laws or any special rules adopted and a fine is imposed, the amount of the fine is left to the discretion of the Board of Directors.

 E) When a member is suspended or expelled for non-payment of dues and desires to be reinstated in the Association, he shall first pay all dues owed to the Association by him at the time of his suspension, plus dues for the current year plus penalties, as voted by the Board of Directors and approved by the Membership.

-The officers of the Association shall consist of a President, a Vice-President, Secretary, Treasurer and four (4) Directors elected from the general membership of the Association.
+The officers of the Association shall consist of a President, a Vice-President, Secretary, Treasurer and seven (7) Directors elected from the general membership of the Association.
 Attempt should be made to have (3) Director positions filled from the East, Middle and West regions of the State respectively if possible.
 The remaining unfilled Director positions may be from any region.

 Election of Officers

-The Officers and Directors shall serve for a term of two years until the next annual election.
+The Officers and Directors shall serve for a term of two years until the next biennial election.